Last Updated on May 15, 2023 by Larissa

 Jumbo Stay Arlanda: the ultimate hotel for plane geeks!

-Boeing recently announced that in the not too distant future they may stop production of the 747.
+Boeing recently ceased production of the 747, delivering the final jet in early 2023 to Atlas Air for cargo use.
 The iconic, humped airliner was the first of the Jumbo Jets and revolutionized air travel since PanAm first started flying them in 1970.
 For those who are fans of this airplane, the current crop of them will fly on for years.
 But with the Jumbo Stay hotel you have the opportunity to sleep on a 747, and not just in an uncomfortable coach seat while flying a red-eye over the ocean.

 Fly boy?
 Or just a plane geek?